-Arctic Relief Pain Relieving [OTC]; Camphotrex [OTC]; DermaSarra Anti-Itch [OTC]; DuraProxin [OTC] [DSC]; Icy Hot Advanced Relief [OTC]; Icy Hot Arthritis Pain Relief [OTC]; Men-Phor [OTC] [DSC]; Mentholatum [OTC]; Ortho-Nesic [OTC]; Polar Freeze [OTC]; Sarna [OTC]; Soltice Quick-Rub [OTC]; Sombra Warm Therapy [OTC]; Tiger Balm Extra Strength [OTC]; Tiger Balm Neck & Shoulder Rub [OTC]; Tiger Balm Red Extra Strength [OTC]; Tiger Balm Regular Strength [OTC]; Tiger Balm Ultra Strength [OTC]; Vicks VapoRub Children’s [OTC]; Vicks VapoRub [OTC]
+Arctic Relief Pain Relieving [OTC]; Camphotrex [OTC]; Camphotrol [OTC]; DermaSarra Anti-Itch [OTC]; DuraProxin [OTC] [DSC]; Icy Hot Advanced Relief [OTC]; Icy Hot Arthritis Pain Relief [OTC]; Men-Phor [OTC] [DSC]; Mentholatum [OTC]; Ortho-Nesic [OTC]; Polar Freeze [OTC]; Sarna [OTC]; Soltice Quick-Rub [OTC]; Sombra Warm Therapy [OTC]; Tiger Balm Extra Strength [OTC]; Tiger Balm Neck & Shoulder Rub [OTC]; Tiger Balm Red Extra Strength [OTC]; Tiger Balm Regular Strength [OTC]; Tiger Balm Ultra Strength [OTC]; Vicks VapoRub Children’s [OTC]; Vicks VapoRub [OTC]

 - It is used to ease muscle and joint aches and pain.

 - It is used to ease pain from skin irritations.

 - It is used to treat itching.

 - It may be given to your child for other reasons.
 Talk with the doctor.

 - If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell the doctor about the allergy and what signs your child had.

 This drug may interact with other drugs or health problems.